Barbados Tourist Attractions vary offering you as a visitor plenty of places to go and some wonderful sights to see while visiting Barbados.

 If you are interested in nature then you will enjoy visiting gone of the many botanical gardens in Barbados.
 There is Andromeda Botanical Gardens, the Flower Forest or Orchid World to name but a few.
 Each of these gardens are awash with tropical flowers, rare trees and surrounded by stunning views of the crashing ocean and lush countryside.
 Don't forget to take your camera!

 If you are interested in history, then you will find no better place than Barbados for a step back in time.
-A good place to start would be the Barbados Museum, which takes you the ages of Barbados' rich history dating back hundreds of years of habitation.
+A good place to start would be the Barbados Museum, which takes you through the ages of Barbados' rich history dating back hundreds of years of habitation.

 There are many churches in each parish and due to Barbados' strong ties to the UK, many of these churches are Anglican and date back to the 1600's, when English settlers first arrived in Barbados.